Acnologiak/Project-1-ZUM/README.md

 I tried to download 2 datasets here (about war and about anime) and only 1 (anime because another one had problem with labeling, too much 1 or 0) was used.
 I don't know why we need too many tweets because we have some system limitations and I had a lot of error relatet to memory (not enough)
 All work, except for uploading datasets, was done in google colab.
-It took more than 8 hours to download the datasets (in general, most of the data turned out to be useless).
+It took more than 8 hours to download the datasets

 ## Instruction